jfirebaugh/capybara-firebug/README.md

 ## Firebug Versions

-By default, this gem uses Firebug 1.8.4, which is compatible with Firefox 5, 6, 7, 8, and 9.
+By default, this gem uses Firebug 1.9.1, which is compatible with Firefox 6-11.

-If you want to use Firebug 1.7.3 (compatible with Firefox 3.6, 4.0, and 5.0), you need to explicitly specify the firebug_version setting in your `capybara.rb` support file:
+If you want to use Firebug 1.7.3 (compatible with Firefox 3.6, 4, and 5), you need to explicitly specify the firebug_version setting in your `capybara.rb` support file: